 The only way to go ice trekking on the Exploradores glacier is through a travel agency.
 These tours include transportation to the trailhead.
 They usually take around 9 hours, with 2 hours of driving, 2 hours of trekking in the valley, and 3 hours of walking on the glacier.

 There are many tour operators that offer trips to the Exploradores glacier.
-For example, 99% Aventura, Huente-Co and Valle Leones.
+For example, 99% Aventura, Huente-Co (the agency I went with) and Valle Leones.
 In 2023, the cost of these tours is around 99,000 CLP (120$).

 Can I visit Exploradores glacier without a guide?